 Export credit insurance, however, will cover your costs for any default or bankruptcy on the part of your client.
 One benefit of this type of insurance is that, unlike a letter of credit, you don’t need the buyer to be involved in the process of developing and signing – meaning that you don’t need their consent.
 You can always insure your invoice, regardless of whether or not your customer is willing to sign a letter of credit.

-To learn more, we recommend that you contact the team at Niche Trade Credit.
-We can clear up any other questions you may have, and ensure that you get the protection you need, either with a letter of credit, or a trade credit insurance policy.
+To learn more, we recommend that you contact the team at Niche TC.
+We can clear up any other questions you may have, and ensure that you get the protection you need with our credit insurance solutions.

 *DISCLAIMER: No person should rely on the contents of this publication without first obtaining advice from a qualified professional person.
 This publications sold on the terms and understanding that (1) the authors, consultants and editors are not responsible for the results of any actions taken on the basis of information in this publication, nor for any error in or omission from this publication; and (2) the publisher is not engaged in rendering legal, accounting, professional or other advice or services.
 The publisher, and the authors, consultants and editors, expressly disclaim all and any liability and responsibility to any person, whether a purchaser or reader of this publication or not, in respect of anything, and of the consequences of anything, done or omitted to be done by any such person in reliance, whether wholly or partially, upon the whole or any part of the contents of this publication.
 Without limiting the generality of the above, no author, consultant or editor shall have any responsibility for any act or omission of any other author, consultant or editor.